 Managers who know this can better choose the adequate methodology for their company’s profile.

-Lean is a management philosophy characterized by the focus on minimizing risks and waste, maximizing customer value.
-Lean is the foundation of many other philosophies, i.e., Agile.
+Lean is a management philosophy characterized by the focus on minimizing risks and waste while maximizing customer value.
+Lean is the foundation of many other philosophies, such as Agile.

 Agile is a philosophy focused on time constraints to develop a product piece by piece, delivering small results within the implementation of the whole.
 When working “Agile,” processes are more flexible and capable of quickly adapting to changes and turnaround.
 Therefore, the results are perceived quicker and communicated in simple ways.

 Scrum is a framework of incremental and iterative development methods, documented as a set of practices, roles, rules, artifacts, and events.
-Scrum is architectured to aid teams in the execution of any project.
+Scrum is designed to aid teams in the execution of any project.

 Today, Scrum is the most widely known and used methodology in the software development environment.
 Well-applied, this process gives more “agility” to the execution of design, development, and testing tasks, at the same time preventing problems coming from conflict, lack of integration, or idle times.